cilogon/EmailVerificationEnroller/README.md

 This is an Enrollment Flow Wedge meant to replace the standard email verification method during an enrollment flow.

-The standard email verification method send an email containing a link which verifies that the user controls the email address and also resumes the enrollment flow.
+The standard email verification method sends an email containing a link which verifies that the user controls the email address and also resumes the enrollment flow.
 The EmailVerificationEnroller wedge sends the user an email containing a alphanumeric code which